floliveira/Orion-Constellation-Project/README.md

 # Orion-Constellation-Project
 Visualizing the Orion Constellation in both 2D and 3D scatter plots.

-I had the time to try some new things additional to the projects requisites and the result is pretty good and personalized.
+I had the time to try some new things additional (specially the 3D plot) to the projects requisites and the result is pretty good and personalized.

 Please download the project for full experience.